osrf/collision-benchmark/README.md

 Then go back to the first terminal and press ``[Enter]`` to start the tutorial.

-After a while, the rubble world should suddenly pop up, as the state of the world is set to the rubbble world state.
+After a while, the rubble world should suddenly pop up, as the state of the world is set to the rubble world state.

 Please refer to the code in [transfer_world_state.cc](https://github.com/JenniferBuehler/collision-benchmark/blob/devel-2/tutorials/transfer_world_state.cc)